Home » Current

 Katharine Clapham is an Assistant Professor of Cardiology and Pulmonary Hypertension specialist at the University of Utah.
 She is interested in genetic contributions to vascular disease, with a special interest in pulmonary vascular disease.

-Nicholas DaRosa, BS (Clinical Research Worker)
+Nicholas DaRosa, BS (Clinical Research Coordinator)

 Nick is currently a clinical research coordinator at the Natarajan Lab.
 He is researching risk factors for blood pressure among women.
 He received his Bachelor of Science degree in Biology and Community Health from Tufts University in May of 2023.